-Contemporary visionary artists have been selected to be part of the association because of the quality of their personal and artistic approach.
+Contemporary visionary artists have been selected to be part of the association and exhibition because of the quality of their personal and artistic approach.
 They come from USA, Russia, Japan, Great Britain, Switzerland, France, Austria, Belgium, Bulgaria, Poland, Germany...
-The exhibition has the pleasure to welcome following famous artists like Martina Hoffmann and the regretted Robert Venosas, who was working on the film Dune of David Lynch (1984), Philip Rubinov Jacobson, Otto Rapp, Mantra Cora, Brigid Marlin, De Es Schwertberger, Mimi Staneva, A. Andrew Gonzalez, Yves Thomas, Alain Margotton, Liba WS, Pavlina Boroshova, Patrice Pit Hubert, Manu Van H, Pascal Ferry, Bruno Altmayer, Michel Barthélemy, Dominique Desorges, François Schlesser, Arina Gordienko, Tatiana Chirikova, Patricia Carron, Jacqueline Gandubert, Joya, Numa Firefly, Roku Sasaki, Andreas Streun, Marie-Thérèse Vetterli, Nathalie Perler and Yohan.
+The association has the pleasure to welcome creations of following famous artists like Martina Hoffmann and the regretted Robert Venosas, famous Visionary Artist and friend of Salvador Dali, as well as Yves Thomas, Alain Margotton, Pascal Ferry, Gérard Di-Maccio, Philip Rubinov Jacobson, Otto Rapp, Mantra Cora, Brigid Marlin, De Es Schwertberger, Mimi Staneva, A. Andrew Gonzalez, Liba WS, Patrice Pit Hubert, Manu Van H, Bruno Altmayer, Amanda Sage, Michel Barthélemy, Dominique Desorges, François Schlesser, Arina Gordienko, Tatiana Chirikova, Yohan, Patricia Carron, Joya-Jacqueline Gandubert, Numa Firefly, Roku Sasaki, Andreas Streun, Marie-Thérèse Vetterli, Nathalie Perler et Pavlina Boroshova.

 Several famous painters of different styles have been regularly in the region of Montreux : Gustave Courbet, Ferdianand Hodler, Oskar Kokoschka, Jean Tinguely, William Turner, Eugène Delacroix.. as well famous artists like Charlie Chaplin, Igor Stravinsky, Ernest Hemingway, le groupe de musique Deep Purple, Eddie Mercury, and last not least the artists known worldwide from the Montreux Jazz Festival.